tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

 - https://wordpress.com or similar
 - https://people.rit.edu (the banjo.rit.edu server)

+*Don't yet have much to show to employers?
+Fortunately, project 2 & project 3 can potentailly get you started on two portolio pieces.*

 This semester, for this class, you will create and publish a portfolio of your work to people.rit.edu.
 Read below for details.
-(*Don't yet have much to show to employers?
-Fortunately, project 2 & project 3 can potentailly get you started on two portolio pieces*)

 **PS - In the future you will likely wish to additionally utilize some of the other publishing methods listed above!**